Performance cylinder head and induction system development.

 The best parts in the world won't do you any good if they're mis-matched or not designed for the application.

 Our Cylinder heads developed and tested on the latest, state-of-the-art equipment.
-They are custom taylored on a case by case basis to match your intended use, riding style, weight of the bike/riders.
+They are custom taylored on a case by case basis to match your budget, intended use, riding style, and weight of the bike/riders.

 Induction systems are developed using wet and dry flow analysis, computer models, dyno testing as well as some trial and error!
 Quite often, you learn more from things that don't work!